supun/spring-boot-java-angular1/readme.md

-## Use JPA + Hibernate + MySQL in Spring Boot
+This master branch is to track all KLSM phase 1 deliverables
 ### Usage

-- Run the application and go on http://localhost:8080/
+- Run the application and go on http://localhost:9090/
-- Use the following urls to invoke controllers methods and see the interactions with the database:
-    * `/user/save?email=[email]&name=[name]`: create a new user with an auto-generated id and email and name as passed values.
-    * `/user/delete?id=[id]`: delete the user with the passed id.
-    * `/user/get-by-email?email=[email]`: retrieve the id for the user with the passed email address.

 ### Build and run